mistval/yozakura/README.md

 All commands below should be run in the root `yozakura` folder.

+The main branch is the `dev` branch which may be unstable.
+If you're looking to use Yozakura as a user, consider switching to the main branch: `git checkout main`.
+Pull requests should always go to the `dev` branch.

 ### Requirements

 - [Node.js v24](https://nodejs.org/) (see [.nvmrc](.nvmrc) for the exact recommended version)